solana-foundation/solana-improvement-documents/proposals/0127-get-sysvar-syscall.md

 ### Compute Unit Usage

-The syscall will always attempt to consume the same amount of CUs regardless of control flow.
+The syscall will always consume the same amount of CUs regardless of control flow.

 CU usage is proportional to the `length` parameter.